edwardkeith-io/O-RAN-Project/README.md

 # Executive Summary

 Our project aims to emulate the implementation of an open-source 5G small cell base-station, leveraging Software Defined Radios (SDRs) and off-the-shelf hardware.
-The objective is to replicate the functionality described in the paper [T ARXIV.ORG: 2205.13178](research_paper.pdf), utilizing a standard laptop/PC and National Instrument [B-205-mini SDR](https://www.ettus.com/all-products/usrp-b205mini-i/) (Software Defined Radios) module with appropriate antennas.
+The primary objective is to replicate the functionality described in the paper [T ARXIV.ORG: 2205.13178](research_paper.pdf), utilizing a standard laptop/PC and National Instrument [B-205-mini SDR](https://www.ettus.com/all-products/usrp-b205mini-i/) (Software Defined Radios) module with appropriate antennas.
+Secondary objective is production of detailed documentation on the process and troubleshooting, to aid in further replication.

 -   Scope: The project scope encompasses the emulation of both RAN and mobile core network functionalities using open-source software and SDR technology.
 We will focus on developing software components that replicate the functions of proprietary hardware, ensuring compatibility with existing network infrastructures.